Evolvability: Applications

-Evolvability phenomena have practical applications.
-For protein engineering we wish to increase evolvability, and in medicine and agriculture we wish to decrease it.
+The study of evolvability has practical applications.
+For protein engineering, high evolvability is desirable, while high evolvability in pathogens and agricultural pests is harmful to human interests.
 Protein evolvability is defined as the ability of the protein to acquire sequence diversity and conformational flexibility which can enable it to evolve toward a new function.

 In protein engineering, both rational design and directed evolution approaches aim to create changes rapidly through mutations with large effects.
 Such mutations, however, commonly destroy enzyme function or at least reduce tolerance to further mutations.
 Identifying evolvable proteins and manipulating their evolvability is becoming increasingly necessary in order to achieve ever larger functional modification of enzymes.
 Proteins are also often studied as part of the basic science of evolvability, because the biophysical properties and chemical functions can be easily changed by a few mutations.
 More evolvable proteins can tolerate a broader range of amino acid changes and allow them to evolve toward new functions.
 The study of evolvability has fundamental importance for understanding very long term evolution of protein superfamilies.

-Many human diseases are capable of evolution.
+Many human pathogens are capable of evolution.
 Viruses, bacteria, fungi and cancers evolve to be resistant to host immune defences, as well as pharmaceutical drugs.
 These same problems occur in agriculture with pesticide and herbicide resistance.
 It is possible that we are facing the end of the effective life of most of available antibiotics.
 Predicting the evolution and evolvability of our pathogens, and devising strategies to slow or circumvent the development of resistance, demands deeper knowledge of the complex forces driving evolution at the molecular level.

 A better understanding of evolvability is proposed to be part of an Extended Evolutionary Synthesis.